Shwetha-Mohananda/Exhaustive_Analysis_of_Indian_Agriculture_using_Power_Bi/README.md

 Power BI Desktop
 Basic knowledge of Power BI, Power Query Editor, and data visualization techniques Excel for data preparation and analysis
-Contributing
-Feel free to fork this repository, make changes, and submit pull requests.
-Contributions are welcome!

-License
-This project is licensed under the MIT License.

 Tools Used
 Power BI Desktop